 Q: What's your biggest financial planning tip for new physicians?

 Chris Renner: With all due respect to wealth accumulation through a retirement plan, remember that YOU are your biggest investment.
 Focus on growing your career and demonstrating diligence, discipline, and productivity.
 Instead of punching the clock and trading time for money, get in the habit of creating amazing value for your patients, your partners, your family, and your employees.
 The difference between ordinary and extraordinary is often just that little extra.

 One of the best ways to do this is by being radically reliable.
 Everyone is capable of doing their jobs.
 That’s why Vituity hired you.
 But figuratively speaking, are you willing to run when you can walk, be selfless instead of selfish, or persist when you can give up?
 Developing a reputation as the dependable person who accomplishes at a high standard — no matter how sizable the task — will bring its own rewards, both personal and financial.
 When you make yourself indispensable in this way, your earning potential and job security will follow.

 Your efforts won't always be recognized immediately.
 But if you keep showing up, you will always benefit in the long term.
 And you will also get what money can't buy: the personal satisfaction of a job well done.

-Q: For the first time, employed physicians outnumber self-employed physicians.
+Q: Today, employed physicians outnumber self-employed physicians.
 How can a doctor's choice of practice model impact their finances?

 CR: The employment model you choose can have a significant impact on your after-tax income, how much you save for retirement, and how early you're able to retire.